Isaac Cuenca: International career

 Cuenca had his first international call-up in November 2011, when Spain under-21 manager Luis Milla named him in a 20-man squad for European qualifiers against Estonia and Switzerland.
 He made his debut against the former on the 10th at the Estadio Álvarez Claro in Melilla, starting in a 6–0 win.

 On 30 December the same year, Cuenca earned his only cap for the non-FIFA Catalonia side, in a goalless draw against Tunisia for the Catalonia International Trophy.

 Style of play

-Cuenca is capable of playing as a winger on either flank, and has been likened by some in the sport to fellow former Barcelona teammate Pedro.
-A 2011 Bleacher Report profile by Andreas Ehrli described him as a promising young prospect, with good all-round abilities and above average dribbling skills, noting that his strengths were his tactical intelligence, technique and positioning, while his weaknesses were his defensive work-rate, physique, ability in the air and lack of end product or "killer instinct."
+Cuenca was capable of playing as a winger on either flank, being likened to former Barcelona teammate Pedro.
+A 2011 Bleacher Report profile described him as a promising young prospect, with good all-round abilities and above average dribbling skills, noting that his strengths were his tactical intelligence, technique and positioning, while his weaknesses were his defensive work-rate, physique, ability in the air and lack of end product or "killer instinct."